Is It Rude To Wear Kimono?

 I tried to figure out how I can make the best of this beauty on my own without anyone else’s help, whenever and wherever I want.
 Ultimately, my goal has become to travel outside Japan while bringing my own kimono to share its beauty with the world.

-Starting off, I signed up on a kimono fitting course and attended the classes with a group of people.
+Starting off, I signed up for a kimono fitting course and attended the classes with a group of people.
 It took a little while until I mastered a decent technique.
 To be honest, it felt as though kimono were only for people in older generations, or people who can afford very expensive kimono sashes.

 I am fortunate.
 I own good kimono from my family and didn’t have to buy them all.
 But I can easily imagine that people, especially younger generations who aren’t familiar with kimono at all, wouldn’t be able to spend so much money on it.